 Like most other states, Ohio has strict residency requirements for filing for divorce or dissolution of marriage.
-To file for a divorce in the state, the plaintiff must have been a resident of Ohio for at least six (6) months prior to filing the petition.
-To file a dissolution of marriage, at least one of the spouses must have been a resident of the state for at least six (6) months prior to filing.
+To file for a divorce in the state, the plaintiff must have been a resident of Ohio for at least six (6) months before filing the petition.
+To file a dissolution of marriage, at least one of the spouses must have been a state resident for at least six (6) months before filing.

-While there are no residency requirements for seeking a legal separation in Ohio, the action must be brought in the proper county pursuant to Section 3105.03 of the Ohio Revised Codes and in accordance with the Rules of Civil Procedure.
-Many people seek a legal separation because they do not meet the residency requirements for a divorce or dissolution of marriage.
+While there are no residency requirements for seeking a legal separation in Ohio, the action must be brought in the proper county according to Section 3105.03 of the Ohio Revised Codes and following the Rules of Civil Procedure.
+Many people seek legal separation because they do not meet the residency requirements for a divorce or dissolution of marriage.

 Both spouses must agree to the legal separation.
 If one spouse files a petition for a legal separation, but the other spouse wants a divorce, the responding spouse must file a counterclaim seeking a divorce.

 The procedure for filing for legal separation is the same as filing for a divorce.
-The person filing for legal separation must allege jurisdiction and grounds and make a request for a court order.
+The person filing for legal separation must allege jurisdiction and grounds and request a court order.
 Legal separation requests are heard through the Stark County Court of Common Pleas in Canton, Ohio.

 The court may issue orders concerning: